 This is why we chose to launch Haekka with Slack-native training.
 By fully integrating with Slack, all the features of an LMS can be delivered as workflows.
 Create and assign training, complete training, view training results, and access evidence — all without leaving your Slack instance.
 In under 5 minutes, you can onboard and have your entire company learning.

 In order to make this work, it was not simply a matter of porting over available training to Slack.
 Training that takes hours or days to complete doesn’t make sense for Slack.
 The content needs to be short and continuous.
 Micro-training, or training that can be completed in a short amount of time (think minutes for lessons, not hours), elevates learning — it leverages the Slack platform, makes training a part of work, builds learning into the culture of your company, and has been proven to boost comprehension.

 Training today is more important than ever.
 Employees expect it.
 Remote workers require it on a continual basis.
 Additionally, the stakes around security and privacy have never been higher.
-Companies need to ensure all of their employees and contractors understand their responsibilities and best practices in order to make the right decisions every day.
+Companies and teams need to ensure all of their employees and contractors have the knowledge and best practices to succeed.

-Delivering security awareness micro-training in Slack is the fastest way to solve these challenges.
+Delivering micro-training in Slack is the fastest way to solve these challenges.